-With empirical studies on (G)DA and ChatGPT-assisted EFL writing, a notable gap exists in the literature regarding the integration of AI chatbots with GDA techniques for EFL writing development and the exploration of EFL learners' viewpoints.
-The combination of GDA with AI chatbots, such as ChatGPT, signifies a notable progression in EFL writing pedagogy, a sector that remains underexplored.
-This combination is significant as it integrates the collaborative and interactive elements of GDA with the new functionalities of ChatGPT, thereby overcoming the constraints typically associated with conventional DA approaches.
-ChatGPT's capabilities align perfectly with DA principles, providing prompt, context-specific feedback on written prompts or text files, allowing for subsequent modifications.
+With empirical studies on (G)DA and ChatGPT-assisted EFL writing, there is a notable gap in the literature regarding integrating AI chatbots with GDA techniques for EFL writing development and exploring EFL learners' viewpoints.
+The combination of GDA with AI chatbots such as ChatGPT signifies a notable progression in the EFL writing pedagogy, a sector that remains underexplored.
+This combination is significant as it integrates the collaborative and interactive elements of GDA with the new functionalities of ChatGPT, thus overcoming the constraints typically linked to conventional DA approaches.
+ChatGPT's capabilities are in perfect harmony with DA principles, offering prompt, context-specific feedback on written prompts or text files, enabling subsequent modifications.
 This is particularly advantageous for students who thrive on iterative learning methodologies.
 By utilising AI's ability for real-time engagement, educators can cultivate a more responsive and engaging learning environment that enhances the continual development of writing skills.

 Furthermore, the amalgamation of GDA and ChatGPT could revolutionise collaborative learning environments by improving writing skills and fostering participation.
-This combination has the potential to offer fresh perspectives on how collaborative learning settings and AI-powered technologies might enhance writing proficiency and engagement in terms of accuracy (using precise and correct lexical items), appropriacy (using suitable lexical and functional items in specific contexts), and textual organisation (how to organise the text).
-This would help bridge the literature gap and advance the field of EFL writing instruction.
+This combination has the potential to offer fresh perspectives on how collaborative learning settings and AI-powered technologies might enhance writing proficiency and engagement in terms of accuracy (using precise and correct lexical items), appropriacy (using suitable lexical and functional items in certain contexts), and textual organisation (how to organise the text).
+This would help bridge the literature gap and advance the EFL writing instruction field.
 The following research questions guided this study: